Noeda/caramia/README.md

     monad for mass-rendering that has implicit state but the state is localized to running of that monad. (see Caramia.Render).

-  * Only vanilla OpenGL 3.3 required.
-Some extensions will be used if they are available.

 Here are some curious features that you might find useful.

   * This library plays nice with other OpenGL libraries.
 It does not mess up